osg-htc/docs/docs/monitoring/install-rsv.md

 ### Failed to send via Gratia

-OSG in the process of turning of the gratia RSV collector in this process you might find a message `Failed to send via Gratia`, you should process to disable the gratia consumer using the following commands
+If you see `Failed to send record Failed to send via Gratia: Server unable to receive data:` in `/var/log/rsv/consumers/gratia-consumer.output` you should process to disable the gratia consumer using the following commands

 ```console
 root@host#  rsv-control --disable --host %RED%<YOUR RSV HOST>%ENDCOLOR% gratia-consumer
 root@host#  rsv-control --off --host %RED%<YOUR RSV HOST>%ENDCOLOR% gratia-consumer
 ```

 ### Important file locations